 Is Cinematography a good career?

-Cinematography is a very unique career that worth going for.
-Meanwhile, to become a cinematographer, you have to be very creative and productive and if you will love to get a better and interesting job at television or film production industries, then A degree in Cinematography is highly recommended.
+Cinematography is a very unique career that is worth going for.
+Meanwhile, to become a cinematographer, you have to be very creative and productive and if you will love to get a better and interesting job in the television or film production industries, then A degree in Cinematography is highly recommended.
 Degree in Cinematography is related to that of film production or media discipline

-Other required skills to get a better Cinematography job, you a high technical skill and ability such as strong eye-hand coordination, good vision, Ability to use digital cameras, and an artistic sensibility.
+Other required skills to get a better Cinematography job, you a high technical skill and ability such as strong eye-hand coordination, good vision, the ability to use digital cameras, and artistic sensibility.

 How to Build a Career in Cinematography:

 - Join other Cinematographers and work on their teams.